AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 Connection issues can also result in discrepancies.
 Navigate to the Connections page (**Manage Data** > **Connections**) to check it out - is there an error for the database integration in question?
 If so, you may need to [reauthenticate the integration](https://support.magento.com/hc/en-us/articles/360016733151-Reauthenticating-integrations) to get things running again.

 If all your integrations are connected successfully and you are not in the middle of an update cycle, something else may be amiss.
 Try using the [data discrepancy troubleshooting guides](https://support.magento.com/hc/en-us/sections/360003074492) on our Support site to pinpoint the problem.

+#### Report Builder vs SQL Report Builder

+The [SQL Report Builder](https://experienceleague-review.corp.adobe.com/docs/commerce-business-intelligence/mbi/analyze/sql/sql-rpt-bldr.html?lang=en) gives you more flexibility when creating and structuring your charts - you can, for example, select what values should show on the X and Y axes.
+For more info on creating charts in the SQL Report Builder, check out our [Creating visualizations from SQL queries](https://experienceleague-review.corp.adobe.com/docs/commerce-business-intelligence/mbi/tutorials/create-visuals-from-sql.html?lang=en) tutorial.

 #### Cohort Report Builder {#cohortrb}